These are the requirements you'll need to meet as a CSS to show ads for products of merchants you represent.

 - The site shows offers from 50 distinct merchant domains for every country they target with Shopping ads.
 These must be merchants that ship products to the respective country, meaning consumers in the country can buy from them.

 - The site shows product offers that lead users to a page where they can buy the listed product.

 - The site offers a search box for queries and provides search functionality based primarily on a dynamic and automated process and that is not substantially based on search technology licensed or syndicated from Google.

 The CSS website offers sorting or filtering options of product search results by price and at least one other dimension relevant for consumers (for example, brand, merchant, shipping time).

 - The site is accessible to everyone without sign-up.

 - Your business must have a registration in at least one country where the CSS program is available and show a business address corresponding to your registration on your website.

-- Ads must comply with all Shopping ads policies and Product Data specifications.
+- Ads and free listings must comply with all Shopping ads policies and product data specifications.

 - Offer links promoted in Shopping ads (unless expressly specified differently for a particular ad format) need to lead users directly to a page that allows them to buy the advertised product.
 Learn more about landing page requirements

 - Submit product data for each merchant you represent in a separate sub-account of a multi-client account (one sub-account for each distinct merchant domain).
 Alternatively, use a separate stand-alone account for each merchant and ask your support team at Google to associate it with your CSS.